Anik Sarker

 2023

-On November 14th, passed PhD preliminary exam.
+On November 14th, I passed my PhD preliminary exam.
 I am a PhD candidate now!

-On August 22nd, our paper is accepted in IEEE Sensors!
+On August 22nd, our paper was accepted in IEEE Sensors!
 (Accepted Version)